b-jesch/skin.estuary.modv2/README.md

 To install the Kodinerds repository visit the page "https://repo.kodinerds.net", download the repository zip (red button) and install it.
 After that you can install the skin directly from the repository under "Look & Feel", "Skins".

+## Installation from Git ##

+For receiving the latest version from Git (before this has added to Kodinerds Repo) just download the Addon from here https://github.com/b-jesch/skin.estuary.modv2/tree/Nexus (green Code button), rename the root folder inside the ZIP from ```skin.estuary.modv2-Nexus``` to ```skin.estuary.modv2``` and choose 'install from zip' inside Kodi.
+Renaming the root folder inside the ZIP needs unpacking/packing the zip in some cases.

 ### File name flagging ###
 If you want to use special flags like HDR or Dolby Vision or special 3D formats you have to name your files with proper tags, preferably before the file extension: